aleen42/PersonalWiki/qa/tl_wn722n_ubuntu.md

 sudo make
 ```

-Following these instructions to specify the driver you want to build and install by running the following command and make again:
+If you have met some error while compiling, following these instructions to specify the driver you want to build and install by running the following command and make again:

 ```bash
 sudo make defconfig-ath9k && sudo make